Emily Booth

 Emily Katherine Booth (born 26 April 1976), also known by her stage name Emily "Bouff" Bouffante, is an English actress and television presenter.
+Booth is known for her roles in cult films Pervirella, Cradle of Fear, Evil Aliens and the BAFTA nominated short film Inferno.
+She appeared in Quentin Tarantino and Robert Rodriguez's double header Grindhouse (2007).
+Booth has also hosted numerous television and game shows.
+In 2014, she directed, produced and acted in the short film, Selkie.

 Early life

-Booth was born 26 April 1976 in Chester, Cheshire, growing up in Hastings, East Sussex.
-Booth studied for three A levels and a BA in Media and Film degree at Goldsmiths College, University of London.
-While she was a student, she earned money busking playing the violin and sang on Eurotrash.
+While she was a student, Booth earned money busking playing the violin and sang on Eurotrash.

 Career

 Booth is known for her roles in cult films Pervirella, Cradle of Fear, Evil Aliens and the BAFTA nominated short film Inferno.
 She appeared in Quentin Tarantino and Robert Rodriguez's double header Grindhouse (2007) in the mock trailer, "Don't", by Edgar Wright.

 Booth was also the host of several Channel 4 and satellite television shows.
 She co-presented and co-wrote the video-game review show, Bits for two years in 1999–2001.
 She was a segment presenter on Channel 4 flagship morning show, The Big Breakfast (2001), and presented on the gameshow Banzai for E4.
 Other shows she worked on are: L!VE TV's Blue Review, paintball-challenge show, Mission: Paintball (2001–2), Threesome (1999) and Demolition (2002).

 Booth has presented several television programmes related to cult films, including OUT There on five (2002) and Shock Movie Massacre on Bravo.

 Booth is a presenter on Eat Cinema, interviewing A-list Hollywood stars on The Buzz and hosting her own show, First Night Bites.
 She also hosted the now-defunct Quiz Night Live, a premium-rate call-in quiz show, shown on satellite/Freeview channel Ftn.
 She presents The Match on the XLeague.tvchannel.
 In 2007, she joined Zone Horror, where she works as a presenter and continuity announcer.
 In 2007, Booth became the face of the Horror Channel, and hosted a monthly highlights show, Horror Bites.

 Booth was among the guests at the 2009 Festival of Fantastic Films in Manchester and announced the results of the Delta Film Award.
 She co-hosted the Frighten Brighton Classic Horror Film Festival in Brighton in August 2012.

 She directed, produced and acted in a short film, Selkie, in 2014.